 The game starts with each player choosing card randomly from a closed deck.
-The player with the lowest value card must win two tricks, and the player with the highest value must win five tricks, leaving the third player with the middle card to win three tricks.
+The player in the 3-2-5 game with the lowest value card must win two tricks, and the player with the highest value must win five tricks, leaving the third player with the middle card to win three tricks.

-The Euchre game, too, has many fans as it is quite similar to the Spades game.
-The game is played between four players that play as a team of two.
-However, unlike Spades, the game is relatively simple as it is played with either 24, 25, or 32 cards.
+The Euchre game also has many fans, as it is similar to the Spades game.
+You can play the game between four players, two on each team.
+However, unlike Spades, the game is relatively simple as you can play it with either 24, 25, or 32 cards.

 The objective is to be the first player or a team to reach the predetermined number of points by winning maximum tricks.

 Another old card game that remains in the hearts of many is the Hearts game.
 The Hearts game was derived from the Reverse game of the 18th century.
-Hearts is an individual game, played between three to seven players.
+It is an individual game that you can play between three to seven players.